How to Determine Where Your Sales Team is Struggling the Most

 - Too much time is spent trying to establish accurate forecasts leaving little time to uncover new opportunities and build pipeline

-- Sales reps and managers aren’t able to determine what's needed to move their deals forward at a high value
+- Sales reps and managers aren’t able to determine what's needed to move their deals forward, without resorting to cost cutting

 If your sales qualification issues have only worsened in this economic environment, you may have deeper, underlying challenges to solve.
-To take it a step further, generate executive alignment around these critical sales process questions, then consider a broader, strategic shift in how your sales teams qualify-in high-value opportunities.
+To take it a step further, generate executive alignment around these critical sales process questions, then consider a broader, strategic shift in how your sales teams qualify in and progress high-value opportunities.

 - How aligned is your selling process with your customers' buying process?